-Matrix with ratings and follow-up action plan 3rd round Mutual Evaluation St. Vincent & the Grenadines August 2013
+Matrix with ratings and follow-up action plan 3 rd round Mutual Evaluation St. Vincent & the Grenadines February and April 2014

-40+9Recomm endations Rating Summary of factors underlying rating 1 Recommended Action Undertaken Action Legal systems 1.
+40+9Recomm endations Rating Summary of factors underlying rating 2 Recommended Action Undertaken Action Legal systems 1.
 ML offense PC Certain offenses in Section 41 of and the definition of 'property' in POCA are not consistent with the relevant articles of the Vienna and Palermo Conventions; Self-laundering by way of simple possession of proceeds is not criminalized; Racketeering, human trafficking and migrant smuggling are not predicate offenses; and Effective implementation is weak in light of low number of criminal prosecutions and convictions for ML and related predicate crimes.
 Relevant laws should be strengthened to provide that: The offenses set forth in Section 41 are consistent with the Vienna and Palermo Conventions; Self-laundering by way of simple possession of proceeds should be criminalized; and Racketeering, human trafficking and migrant smuggling should be enacted into law as criminal offenses and covered by POCA as predicate offenses.
 Efforts should be made by competent authorities to increase the number of prosecutions and convictions for ML and related predicate crimes.
 Amendments to POCA which address these issues have been drafted and submitted to the Hon.
-AG for consideration.
-This matter is still pending as the Bill has not yet been tabled as envisioned.
+AG for consideration.This matter is still pending as the Bill has not yet been tabled as envisioned.
 The matter is presently before the Hon.
-Attorney General.
-Relevant amendments to the FIU Act will be tabled before Parliament in November 2011 and the POCA Amendments would be enacted by the end of the first quarter 2012.
-Update: Amendments to POCA have been finalized, including an amendment to criminalize self-laundering by way of simple possession.
+Attorney General.Relevant amendments to the FIU Act will be tabled before Parliament in November 2011 and the POCA Amendments would be enacted by the end of the first quarter 2012.Update:Amendments to POCA have been finalized, including an amendment to criminalize self-laundering by way of simple possession.
 The Bill was tabled before Parliament at its sitting on February 28, 2012 and was passed.
-It is currently awaiting the Governor General's Assent which should take place very shortly.
-Update - August 2012 The Amendments to POCA have been published as Act No. 3 of 2012 and are attached hereto.
-Amendments to the FIU Act are expected to be tabled in Parliament in April 2012.
-Update - August 2012 Amendments to the FIU Act have not yet been tabled as expected but will be tabled at the August 2012 sitting as a matter of priority.
+It is currently awaiting the Governor General's Assent which should take place very shortly.Update - August 2012The Amendments to POCA have been published as Act No. 3 of 2012 and

-These factors are only required to be set out when the rating is less than Compliant.
+2 These factors are only required to be set out when the rating is less than Compliant.